attilammagyar/mpe-emulator/README.md

-MPE Emulator does what can be done to work around this, but since the protocol's design makes it impossible to ensure the sequentiality between note events and controller events, there might be cases where the VST 3 version of MPE Emulator cannot fully satisfy the requirements of a synthesizer which expects CC and note events to come in a particular well defined order.
-Note that the FST (VST 2.4) version does not suffer from this problem.
+MPE Emulator does what can be done to work around this, but since the protocol's design makes it impossible to ensure the sequentiality between note events and controller events which need to occur at the same moment, there might be cases where the VST 3 version of MPE Emulator cannot fully satisfy the requirements of a synthesizer which expects CC and note events that belong together to come in a particular well defined order.

-The reason for this is that the VST 3 protocol separates the continuous and consistent MIDI stream that comes out of MIDI input devices into separate streams of note-related events and controller events, and passes the latter to plugins as parameter automation.
+The reason for this is that the VST 3 protocol separates the continuous and consistent MIDI stream that comes out of MIDI input devices into separate streams of note-related events and controller events, and passes the latter to plugins masqueraded as parameter automation.
+On the output side, a VST 3 plugin needs to emit its outgoing MIDI CC messages wrapped into a special event type (`LegacyMIDICCOutEvent`), also separated from note events, and these then get converted to the expected input format of the next plugin in the chain by the host application.

-While VST 2 has full support for MIDI (and extensions like MPE), the developers of VST 3 decided to take several steps backward and break MIDI by implementing controller handling based on a workaround that was used by VST 2 plugin developers to mimic MIDI CC support for host applications that don't implement it properly (like, for example, [FL Studio](#bugs-known-fl-studio)).
-Then when both plugin developers and MIDI plugin users pushed them, they added another workaround (named `LegacyMIDICCOutEvent`) to the protocol, which makes it possible for VST 3 plugins to output MIDI CC events, but now the sequentiality of MIDI events is broken for VST 3 plugins both on the input and consequently on the output side.
+Note that the FST (VST 2.4) version does not suffer from these problems (as long as the host implements MIDI properly), since the VST 2 standard has full support for MIDI and its extensions like MPE.

 <a href="#toc">Table of Contents</a>